CrahunGit/GithubApiOmada/README.md

 It also needs any github pesonal token that you must generate in your private area.
 This token will be sent to this api endpoints.

 This project was made using Vertical Slice Architecture which is used also on Microsoft guidelines and eShopOnWeb demo project.
-You can read further on [Duck Duck Go](https://jimmybogard.com/vertical-slice-architecture)
+You can read further [here](https://jimmybogard.com/vertical-slice-architecture)